asarjeant/ParallelChatter/README.md

 <br/>

 # Creating a Conversation as a .txt:<br/>
--create a .txt where each line of dialog is on a seperate line -add "<NameMacro>", where "NameMacro" is a character name or etc. to be associated with a given dialog box, to a line whenever you want to change to a different DialogBox<br/>
+-create a .txt where each line of dialog is on a seperate line<br/>
+-add "[trianglebracket]NameMacro[trianglebracket]", where "NameMacro" is a character name or etc. to be associated with a given dialog box, to a line whenever you want to change to a different DialogBox<br/>

 # How to Implement (Easy Conversation object):<br/>
 <br/>